douglasgreen/outlines/computing/web_development/apache_web_server.md

 ## Introduction to Apache Web Server

 Apache Web Server, often referred to simply as Apache, is one of the most widely-used web server software in the world.
 It plays a crucial role in the realm of web hosting and development.
-Here\'s an introduction to Apache, covering its overview, history, evolution, and importance in the modern web:
+Here's an introduction to Apache, covering its overview, history, evolution, and importance in the modern web:

 ### Overview of Apache Web Server

 -   Functionality: Apache is an open-source web server software that handles requests from clients (usually web browsers) and serves them web content, like HTML pages and images.
 It is known for its flexibility and can run on almost any operating system, including Linux, Unix, Windows, and macOS.
 -   Features: Apache offers a range of features like support for multiple programming languages, customizable modules, authentication mechanisms, and SSL/TLS encryption.
-It\'s highly configurable, allowing it to meet a wide range of needs from simple to complex websites.
+It's highly configurable, allowing it to meet a wide range of needs from simple to complex websites.
--   Modularity: One of Apache\'s key strengths is its modular architecture.
+-   Modularity: One of Apache's key strengths is its modular architecture.
 It has a core functionality, and additional features can be added with modules.
 This makes it highly adaptable and efficient for different web hosting needs.

 #### History and Evolution of Apache

 -   Origins: The development of Apache began in 1995.
-It was based on the NCSA HTTPd web server, and the name \'Apache\' was chosen as a tribute to the Native American Apache Nation, symbolizing the server\'s patchy nature of improvement and its respect for the collaborative efforts.
+It was based on the NCSA HTTPd web server, and the name 'Apache' was chosen as a tribute to the Native American Apache Nation, symbolizing the server's patchy nature of improvement and its respect for the collaborative efforts.
 -   Growth and Adoption: Apache quickly grew in popularity due to its open-source nature and robust features.
 In the late 1990s and early 2000s, it became the most popular web server on the Internet.
 -   Developments: Over the years, Apache has evolved significantly.
 New versions have enhanced its performance, security, and compatibility.
 It has adapted to new web technologies and standards, ensuring its relevance in the rapidly changing tech landscape.